DCotterill/halixia-hugo/content/ma/cook-for-others-1111.md

 layout: static
 ---

-Learn about making meals for those in your community
+Learn about making meals for those in your community.

 Whether someone is sick, grieving or new to the area, try going to your charity shop and picking up a cheap casserole dish to make a meal for someone in your community.